Sivanesan711/Capstone_Project/README.md

-This is a simple app build with Angular and MySQL feel free to fork you own version
+This is a CAPSTONE FULL STACK APP  build with Angular and MySQL feel free to fork you own version

 Front-End: